zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

   * Deploy a process model (which contains a [simple model](https://github.com/zeebe-io/zeebe-chaos/blob/main/go-chaos/internal/bpmn/one_task.bpmn))
   * Start 1000 process instances (PIs), with a service task
   * Enable the SST partitioning
-  * Restart the cluster, await readiness
+  * Restart the cluster, and await readiness
-  * complete the jobs (in consequence the PIs)
+  * Complete the jobs (in consequence the PIs)

 In our second experiment, we will disable the SST partitioning again.